Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/index.md

 * `Monospace text` represents formulas, functions, or text you need to type
 * *Italic text* highlights important new concepts or terms
 * > Blockquotes provide examples or sample scenarios
+* [Highlighted text](./Glossary.md) leads to our Glossary page or other helpful websites

 ## Notes and Warning Messages
 Throughout the documentation, we will use message blocks to alert you to relevant information.